 Current SBA (7A) Loan Interest Rates and Explanation

-The Small Business Administration (SBA) sets the maximum interest rates that banks can charge on 7A loans.
-The current maximum interest rate ranges from 6.5% – 9%, depending on the size of the loan and the amount being borrowed.
+The Small Business Administration (SBA) sets the maximum interest rates that banks can charge on SBA 7(a) loans.
+The current maximum interest rate ranges from 7.50% to 10.00%, depending on the size of the loan and the amount being borrowed.

-The maximum interest rates on SBA 7A loans are also based on market interest rates.
+The maximum interest rates on SBA 7(a) loans are based on market interest rates.
 As market interest rates change, so will the maximum interest rates on these loans.

 As the table above shows, the maximum interest rate on SBA 7(a) loans is based on three factors: